Last Revised on 16-April-2010

 Circa 1943-1949 Merle E. Steyers logs entries into the burial records, and keeps a diary of the work that is done on the cemetery grounds by Glenn Steyers et al.

-28-Sep-1951 – Merle E. Steyers dies, recordkeeping for the cemetery by his daughter, Claire A. Bachman (nee Steyers) wife of George Bachman, is probably begun ca 1950.
+28-Sep-1951 – Merle E. Steyers dies, recordkeeping for the cemetery by his daughter, Claire A. Bachman (nee Steyers) wife of George Bachman, continues.

 Circa 1986 – Cemetery is put up for sale by the county under an order of Involuntary Dissolution.